Taming-the-BEAST/Structured-birth-death-model/README.md

 platform, then select the file you generated in the last section as the input file.
 (Refer to the documentation provided at [www.beast2.org](http://www.beast2.org/) for detailed instructions.)

-Since the analysis will take a while, please [[download the final log files|http://github.com/denisekuehnert/bdmm/wiki/logs/h3n2-bdmm-analysis-files.zip]] and use them to complete the tutorial.

 # Analyzing the results